joeypuopolo/CoreCMS/README.md

 - Go (Golang)
 - Chi router
 - Go html/template engine
-- SQL (Currently using SQLite, but in deployment can use PostgreSQL)
+- SQL (Currently using SQLite, but in deployment can use PostgreSQL or MariaDB)
 - Vanilla JS for admin UI
 - go-session for login sessions